-The chain fitted on your motorcycle has OR seals that keep dirt out of and lubricant inside the sliding parts.
-The seals might be irreparably damaged if the chain is cleaned using any solvent other than those specific for OR chains or washed using steam or water jets.
+The chain fitted on your motorcycle has O-rings that keep dirt out of and lubricant inside the sliding parts.
+The seals might be irreparably damaged if the chain is cleaned using any solvent other than those specific for O-ring chains or washed using steam or water jets.
 After cleaning, blow the chain dry or dry it using absorbent material and apply SHELL Advance Chain or Advance Teflon Chain on each link.